 I wanted you to see that we have been chosen to be holy and without blame before Him.

 Finally, let us go to John 7.
-It is always good to bring it back to Jesus our example.
-In John 7:24 we have a command from our Lord, and Savior Himself about our responsibility as judges:
+It is always good to bring it back to Jesus, our Example.
+In verse 24 we have a command from our Lord and Savior Himself about our responsibility as judges: